Horse Chestnuts are large and powerful deciduous trees. They have large leaves and are often found growing in parks.

 Horse Chestnuts are easy and fun to grow.

 However, they are not the best the candidate for bonsai.
-Their course growth and large leaves make keeping a tree small very difficult.
+Their course growth and large leaves make keeping them as a tree small very difficult.

 If you are finding this article useful you should also check out my YouTube Channel, I post new video’s every Sunday.